chinmayhegde/fodl/_posts/2022-01-18-representation01.md

   $$ \langle u, x_i \rangle = b, \quad i \in [d] .  $$

-  We now show that we can fit this subspace using 4 ReLU neurons.
+  We now show that we can memorize these $d$ data points using 4 ReLU neurons.
 The trick is to look at the "directional derivative" of the ReLU:

   $$
   g: x \mapsto \frac{\psi(\langle u + \delta v, x \rangle - b) - \psi(\langle u, v \rangle - b)}{\delta} .